 Film buffs will notice, and perhaps be frustrated again by, the presence of both the Williamstown festival and FilmColumbia on the same weekend.

 "We came this close to having it the weekend before," said Lawson.
 "Then I realized that Wood stock (N.Y.) was going on that weekend, and Woodstock and Williamstown have films, and filmmakers, in common -- its director and I have similar tastes.
-The week after is Family Day at Williams [College].
-There is no perfect

 In Williamstown, activities begin at 7 Wednesday evening with Shorts Night, a medley of old favorite short subjects and new films.
 The short subject, which has become increasingly popular at film festivals everywhere, has been a steadfast tradition for more than a decade at Williamstown, where shorts generally precede feature showings.